Browsing Category

 This attractive silver trade dollar shows Britannia – the personification of the mighty British Empire – standing proudly with her trident and shield on the obverse while the reverse displays the denomination in both the Chinese and Malay languages.
 The British trade dollar contained 24.26 grams (0.7800 troy ounces) of fine silver and was minted in both Bombay (present day Mumbai) and Calcutta (present day Kolkata).

-British Silver Trade Dollars For Sale on eBay
+British Silver Trade Dollars for Sale on eBay

 The Japanese also felt the need to maintain their commercial interests by striking a silver trade dollar.
 In 1897 Japan pulled over 20 million of its silver one yen coins from circulation and countermarked them with the Japanese word “gin” or silver.
 These demonetized coins were then exported as bullion pieces to the Imperial Japanese possessions of Taiwan, Korea and Manchuria.
 The “gin” countermark denoting these as special trade pieces was stamped on the reverse of the coins, to either the left of the denomination (indicating the Osaka mint) or the right (indicating the Tokyo mint).